coltenunger/WeatherAPI/README.md

-# Colten Unger
+# Weatherby: At Your Service
-## WeatherWebApp
+### Built and designed by Colten Unger

-Retrieve the weather using this web app.
+Retrieve real-time weather data from any city in the world.
 Built using this using NodeJS, ExpressJS, EJS and Axios.